dgroomes/my-software/nushell/README.md

    * Update: no sourcing in sourcing does work...
 And now I get `source` and `use` better, and they are parse-time things not eval-time things so you can't conditionally use them.
 I need dynamic content in a static (reliable) file.
      I need to codegen it blank (bootstrap) or with completions (later bootstrap).
-* [ ] How can I integrate Nushell with Raycast?
-I don't want go overboard with an integration, but I want to know what's possible.
 * [x] DONE How do I copy the last command to clipboard?
 I should make a command/alias for that.
 * [x] DONE Fix `cd-repo` so that when it is exited, it doesn't print an error.
 * [x] DONE (I implemented an installation/backup script) File strategy.
-* [ ] Use the conventional place for putting Nushell scripts designed to be sourced: `$nu.default-config-dir/scripts`.
-  I'm curious to know how entrenched this convention is.
-How much do I get for free by following it?
-I do like the convention.
-The Nushell constraint on not being able to source from a directory is proving to be awkward.
-My `nu_script_source.nu` is in the style of a known workaround that I've seen others do: <https://discord.com/channels/601130461678272522/615253963645911060/1195458767622516738>.
-* [ ] I think I need to not version control `env.nu`.
-I need mutable content to some degree among my Nushell config system and I think `env.nu` is probably the ticket.
-For common fixtures that I want evaluated at the `env.nu` eval time, I can jam them into a file like `env-common.nu` and source that from `env.nu`.
 * [x] DONE Implement a `git switch default pull` command.
 * [x] DONE Bash completion via external completer.
 This was a large effort.
 * [ ] SKIP (Not feasible.
 SDKMAN is all bash code, which makes sense.
 I thought maybe there was a core of Groovy/Java, but it's all Bash) 'How can I use SDKMAN with Nushell?
 It only supports Bash and Zsh and there's quite a bit of shell code.
 I would have